Clindamycin

 DRUG INTERACTIONS

 • Erythromycin: in vitro antagonism.
-Clinical significance unclear.
+Clinical significance is unclear.
 Avoid co-administration.

 • Kaolin-pectin: decreases clindamycin absorption.

-• Nondepolarizing muscle relaxant (pancuronium, tubocurarine): lincosamides may enhances the action of nondepolarizing muscle relaxants.
-Use with caution in pts receiving such agents.
+• Nondepolarizing muscle relaxant (pancuronium, tubocurarine): lincosamides may enhance the action of nondepolarizing muscle relaxants.
+Use with caution when patients receive such agents.

 SPECTRUM

 Active against most Gram-positive cocci except Enterococcus.
-Active against most community-acquired MRSA, although resistance is increasing (if CA-MRSA is resistant to erythromycin, D-test should performed to confirm clindamycin sensitivity).
-Increasing resistance seen with B. fragilis.
+Increasing resistance is seen with B. fragilis.

 Spectrum of Activity